 Lester Little joined the board of directors in January 2009 and was elected vice chair in January 2012.
 He serves on the bank’s audit and compensation committees.

 Little owns and operates a farm headquartered in Lavaca County, Texas, where his principal crops are corn, milo, hay and wheat.
 He also offers custom-farming services, primarily reclaiming farms and handling land preparation.
 Previously, he was chair of the Lavaca Exposition Association and board chair of the Hallettsville Junior Livestock Show.
 He also was a board member of the Lavaca Central Appraisal District and board chair of the Hallettsville Independent School District.

 He is a former chair of the Capital Farm Credit Board of Directors and is a past vice chair of the Texas Farm Credit District Stockholders Advisory Committee.

 Buddy Cortese joined the board in 1995, and served as board chair from January 2000 through December 2011.
 He serves on the bank’s audit and compensation committees.

-Cortese is a farmer and rancher from Fort Sumner, N.M.
-He serves on the board of the Federal Farm Credit Banks Funding Corporation, and is a member of The Texas Agricultural Cooperative Council Board of Directors.
+Cortese is a farmer and rancher from Fort Sumner, New Mexico.
+He serves on the boards of the Federal Farm Credit Banks Funding Corporation and the Texas Agricultural Cooperative Council.